qsnake/gpaw/doc/devel/writing_documentation.rst

 =====================

 We use the Sphinx_ tool to generate the GPAW documentation (both HTML and PDF_).
-The documetation is stored in SVN as text files in the :svn:`doc` directory using the reStructuredText_ markup language.
+The documentation is stored in SVN as text files in the :svn:`doc` directory using the reStructuredText_ markup language.